gmrandazzo/libscientific/docs/Source/Overview.rst

 What is libscientific?
 ======================

 Libscientific aims to do numerical/multivariate and statistical analysis.
-The library is written in C language for almost all the computations exception for few methods such the singular value decomposition (SVD) and the eigenvector/eigenvalue transformation which come from a third-part library, the Lapack library.
-The library contains also python bindings using ctypes to avoid dependencies.
-It requires two dependencies: cmake and a c/fortran compiler and supports windows, linux, osx and embedded systems such as android and so on.
-The library is distributed under GPLv3 license allowing to be used for public and commercial purpose.
+The library is written in C language for almost all the computations except for a few methods such as the singular value decomposition (SVD) and the eigenvector/eigenvalue transformation from a third-party library, the Lapack library.
+It requires two dependencies: CMake and a c/fortran compiler and supports Windows, Linux, macOS, and embedded systems.
+Python bindings are available using ctypes to avoid dependencies.
+The library is distributed under GPLv3 license allowing it to be used for public and commercial purposes.

-The big advantage of libscientific is that do not requires dependencies unless a c/fortran compiler and cmake.
-Moreover the size of the library is under 1.5MB.
+The significant advantage of libscientific is that it does not require dependencies unless a c/fortran compiler and CMake.
+Moreover, the size of the library is under 1.5MB.
 Libscientific also has been tested with old computers.